-Consistently ranked as a leading immigration lawyer by The Legal 500 and Chambers & Partners, Nichola is regularly sought out by education providers and businesses with complex issues relating to sponsor licences and illegal working.
+Consistently ranked as a leading immigration law solicitor by The Legal 500 and Chambers & Partners, Nichola is regularly sought out by education providers and businesses with complex issues relating to sponsor licences and illegal working.
 In addition, the bespoke service she offers to EEA nationals, including through her work with the EU Rights Clinic in Brussels, and high net worth clients seeking investor or entrepreneur status is highly regarded.

 Career highlights include: